Surface horizon (layer) of soil, the composition of which is effected by water which percolates through it.

 A.I.R.
 (AMERICAN INDUSTRIAL REAL ESTATE ASSOCIATION)

-A specialized association of real estate brokers and salesmen who deal primarily in industrial properties.
+A specialized association of real estate brokers and salespeople who deal primarily in industrial properties.
 The goal of the association is to further the knowledge and effectiveness of its members.

 A.L.T.A.
 (AMERICAN LAND TITLE ASSOCIATION)